skorhone/websphere-artemis/README.md

 This repository includes documentation and examples for integrating WebSphere Application Server Classic/Liberty with Apache ActiveMQ Artemis

 # Websphere Liberty configuration
-WebSphere Liberty integration is done using server.xml.
+WebSphere Liberty configuration is done using server.xml.

 Procedure:
  1. Create a copy of .rar on your server